Juuune/PyBer_Analysis/README.md

 - PyBer is a virtual python-based ride-sharing app company valued at $2.3 billion and this analysis project is to perform an explanatory analysis on all the rideshare data from January to early May of 2019 with compelling visualizations.
-- The aims of this analysis is to get a snapshot of ride-sharing performance for different city type (Urban, Suburban and Rural), and to get idea about how to improve access of ride-sharing services and determine affordability for undeserved neighborhood
+- The aims of this analysis is to get a snapshot of ride-sharing performance for different city type (Urban, Suburban and Rural), and to get idea about how to improve access of ride-sharing services and determine affordability for undeserved neighborhood.

 ### Technical Analysis

 #### 1) Summary of Ride Sharing Performance by each City Type
 ![SummaryDF](https://github.com/Juuune/PyBer_Analysis/blob/master/analysis/SummaryDF.PNG)

-- The total rides of Urban area has almost 3 times more rides than Suburban and 10 times more rides than Rural area and
+- The total rides of Urban area has almost 3 times more rides than Suburban and 10 times more rides than Rural area.
-- the total total fare of Urban city type is bigger than combined total fare of Suburban and Rural city type.
+- The total fare of Urban city type is bigger than combined total fare of Suburban and Rural city type.
 - But the average fare per ride and aerage fare per driver is significantly higher in Rural city.

 #### 2) Total Fare by each City Type